List of Daytona 500 pole position winners: Procedure

 The two fastest drivers in the final qualifying session (the Daytona 500 pole winner and the "outside" pole winner) only are also awarded the pole positions for the two qualifying races held the following Thursday.
 Drivers are ranked by the furthest number of rounds advanced in qualifying, and then their qualifying time in the final round that they reached.
 Those who rank with an odd-numbered position are assigned to the first qualifying race, and those with an even-numbered rank to the second race.
 Cars in the final round of qualifying start the race in the front.
 The starting spots for the third through 32nd positions are determined by the drivers' finishing position in the qualifying races, with only the top 15 drivers' results, excluding the pole sitter in each race, advancing to the feature.
 Since 2005, each of the two qualifying races is 150 mi long, or 60 laps.
 From its inception in 1959 until 1967, it was 40 laps, and from 1969 to 2004 it was 50 laps.
-After the races, the top four drivers in speed of those that failed to advance through the qualifying race are positioned in positions 33–36.
+After the races, prior to establishment of the Race Team Alliance charter system, the top four drivers in speed of those that failed to advance through the qualifying race are positioned in positions 33–36.
 The speeds used for this does not reflect their official qualifying times; regardless of which qualifying round they reached, their time used is the fastest time set in any round (first, second, or third), and does not reflect their starting position in the Duels.
 Positions 37-42 will go to the top six teams (not drivers) in points from the previous year's owners (team) points standings of teams not already qualified, again with their positions based on speed, again based on the fastest time in any round, not in the final round that they reached.
 The final starting position in the Daytona 500 (43rd overall) is reserved by NASCAR to allow one former NASCAR champion to start the race under the "champion's provisional" rule.
 Also known as the "Petty Rule", this rule was established in 1989 when NASCAR's winningest driver (Richard Petty) failed to qualify for an event at Richmond International Raceway.
 If the Champion's Provisional is not necessary, the seventh-highest team in the previous year's points advances, and positions 37-43 are positioned based on speed from their fastest round of qualifying.